Language Model as Planner and Formalizer under Constraints: Experimental Setup

 \section{Experimental Setup}

-Given the input with the natural language constraint $(D_d, D_p, \mathcal{DF'}, \mathcal{C})$, we prompt the LLM to generate 4 types of outputs: a plan directly (\textbf{LLM-as-planner}), or formal programs including \textbf{PDDL}, \textbf{SMT} (more precisely, code to interact with the Python Z3 library), and \textbf{LTL}.
+Given the input with the natural language constraint $(D_d, D_p, \mathcal{DF'}, \mathcal{C})$, we prompt the LLM to generate 4 types of outputs: a plan directly (\textbf{LLM-as-Planner}), or formal programs including \textbf{PDDL} (1.2), \textbf{PDDL3}, \textbf{SMT} (more precisely, code to interact with the Python Z3 library), and \textbf{LTL}.
 The generation of all output types is done via one-shot prompting following cited work in Section~\ref{sec:related}.
-When generating formal programs, we consider three techniques: \textbf{Generation}, where the model directly generates the code in that formal language, \textbf{editing}, where the model first generates the code without considering the constraint, suggests an edit to that code to address the constraint, and re-generates the code accordingly, and \textbf{revision}, where the model is given up to 3 tries to revise the code via re-generation based on any error message returned by executing the code, if any.
+When generating formal programs, we consider three techniques: \textbf{Generation}, where the model directly generates the code in that formal language, \textbf{Editing}, where the model first generates the code without considering the constraint, suggests an edit to that code to address the constraint, and re-generates the code accordingly, and \textbf{Revision}, where the model is given up to 3 tries to revise the code via re-generation based on any error message returned by executing the code, if any.
+We would like to note that LLM-as-Formalizer was given 3 attempts to write syntactically correct PDDL code, not re-plan.
+Both methodologies were hence given 1 opportunity to plan.
+This design choice is fair because a syntax check is almost free of cost, while evaluating a plan is not.